 APICCAPS, the Portuguese Footwear Association, has just launched its 11th edition of the World Footwear Yearbook, a project which it has been developing since 2011 and which analyses the most important trends within the worldwide footwear industry.

-Developed by APICCAPS, the Portuguese Footwear Association, the World Footwear Yearbook analyses the most important trends within the global footwear industry, identifying and positioning the main players with regards to production, consumption, exports and imports.
-The full publication also includes an analysis of 84 different markets, as well as addressing the evolution of the sector’s leading global players.
+Data for 2020, both in quantity and value, are available, making it possible to position the main players with regard to production, consumption, exports and imports.
+The publication also includes specific analysis of 84 different markets as well as addressing the evolution of the sector’s leading global players.

 - Geographcic patterns

 - Product mix

 - World data map